ebergstedt/CruDapper/README.md

 Currently supports **MS Sql Server** and **Postgres**.
 You can create extensions for other databases.

 CruDapper uses SQL autogeneration and parameterized queries, together with reflection to provide CRUD functionality to the fast and excellent .NET ORM Dapper. **All basic CRUD methods support both single and multiple object execution and reading**.
+GET methods also support easy filtering on deleted rows (provided the table implements IDeletable).

 Please refer to the provided Test project for detailed examples and syntax.